 Baked Brie is often wrapped in pastry before baking (Brie en croute) – but it works perfectly well without the pastry too!
 Just place it in a baking dish and bake it in the oven until it is super soft in the center.
 An 8oz (250g) wheel of Brie takes 12-15 minutes in a 375F oven.
 I often cook it on a piece of parchment paper for easy transferring.

-Brie pairs well with fruits such as berries, pears, apples and apricots, herbs such as thyme and rosemary and many other ingredients including tomatoes, olives, mushrooms and pistachios!
-I happen to really enjoy just eating it plain with some flaxseed crackers.
+Brie pairs well with herbs such as thyme and rosemary, and many other ingredients including tomatoes, olives, mushrooms and pistachios!
+I happen to really enjoy just eating it plain with some flaxseed crackers or cucumber sticks.
 Although high in fat, the Brie doesn’t contain any carbs, so this is an indulgent lunch that my husband and I will share – and it is completely carb-free!

 If you want some easy low carb toppings then this Low Carb Cranberry Sauce Mix from LC Foods would be a good option – or make your own from my easy recipe.
 Netrition also has a wide range of low carb fruit spreads and preserves.